 "You're a fucker, you know that?"
-Frank sneered defensively.
+Frank sighed.

-He waved the man's anger away.
+He waved the man's annoyance away.
 "Rashidi can't have promised his guns, this much we know.
-They're aren't on the market, and every single one, down to the archetypes, are heavily guarded.
+They're aren't on the market, and every single one, down to the prototypes of the prototypes, are heavily guarded.
 He would need my clearance to even order one more than his men need.
 But the guns not being what he might've bargained doesn't rule out the thousand other things he could have bartered with," Henry admitted, frustrated.